Misengkang/mysite/README.md

 # mysite
-a little test of django, a polls project
+a little test of django
-First django project, from Django documentation -- Tutorial
+First django project, a polls project
+From Django documentation -- Tutorial